-About Fruandes, Colombia
+About Fruandes & Acayma, Colombia

 “Fruandes = Frutos de los Andes” or “Fruits from the Andes” – that’s what the company of the same name “Fruandes” in the Colombian town of Ibagué about 200 km west of the capital Bogotá is all about.
-Fruandes is a socially responsible company with the aim of selling healthy and locally produced organic quality products on the international markets.
+Fruandes is a socially responsible company with the goal of selling healthy and locally produced organic products on the international markets.
 By integrating smallholder farmers’ cooperatives into functioning value chains, the company aims to achieve the highest possible ecological and, above all, social impact.
 The Fruandes network covers five departments in Colombia and involves more than 650 smallholder families in the business model.

-With the help of Pakka, Fruandes was able to build a new processing plant could be built in Ibagué in 2017 to create added value and thus jobs in a rural region, but also to be closer to the producer cooperatives and thus to the raw materials.
+With the help of Pakka, Fruandes was able to build a new processing plant in Ibagué in 2017 to create added value and thus jobs in the rural region.
+The aim is to be closer to the producer cooperatives and thus to the raw materials.
 Today, the company exports the organically certified dried fruits to various countries, such as Canada, Italy, France, the Netherlands, Sweden, Switzerland, Japan and the United States.